vuongducphuong/documentation/content/applications/finance/documents.rst

 .. image:: documents/basic-condition-example.png
    :align: center
-   :alt: Example of a workflow action's basic condition in Odoo Documents
+   :alt: Example of a workflow action's basic condition in Leansoft Documents

 .. tip::
    If you don't set any conditions, the action button appears for all files located inside the